|Project by Peter Oxley||posted 2463 days ago||29942 views||236 times favorited||43 comments|

 Cam levers (1 LH, 1 RH): Cams can be made with an increasing radius, but I just make mine round and drill the pivot hole off-center.

 The cams on my jig are 3/4” oak, but ply will work fine.
 Melamine and MDF are not up to this task!
 Wood grain should be oriented along the length of the cam lever.
 Drill the pivot hole so the bolt fits snug – too much slop and the cams won’t stay tight against the workpiece.
 Countersink the hole for the bolt head.
 When countersinking, the hole should be right of center for one cam and left of center for the other cam – this will give you one RH and one LH cam.
+NOTE The cams in this drawing are 1”, but I recommend that you increase this dimension to 1½” or even 2”.
+This will help prevent the cams from loosening with vibration.

 Fence: I used 1/2” oak, but ply or melamine should be fine.